isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

     Until you compose your own list, the State Bar shows **Connection info**, **Progress** and **Recording**, each followed by a **Separator**, then **Connection name**, a **Flexible Space** and **Terminal size**, which puts the terminal size on the right edge.
 If you already had a list before 32.10, the three system items and their separators were added once at its head.

 ## System items
 Since WebSSH 32.10, the three elements that used to be fixed are items of the *Built-in Items* picker, listed first among the other built-in items.
-Their content is driven by the terminal, not computed every 3 seconds.
+Their content is driven by the terminal, not recomputed on a timer, so they have no refresh interval.
 Each can be added once.

 | Item | Shows | Tap |
 | --- | --- | --- |